 If you or your partner currently have an STD, it is important to seek out medical assistance before attempting to conceive.
 While many STDs can cause temporary infertility, others can cause permanent damage.
 If you or your partner have undergone treatment for an STD in the past and have attempted to conceive for six months without success, we recommend you speak to a fertility specialist.

-If any of these scenarios apply to you, or if you are unsure of when to seek fertility treatment, contact SIRM Dallas at (972) 566-6686 to schedule an appointment with our fertility specialists.
+If any of these scenarios apply to you, or if you are unsure of when to seek fertility treatment, contact CRE (previously SIRM-Dallas) at (972) 566-6686 to schedule an appointment with our fertility specialists.